-Proxy Statement for 2005 Annual Meeting of Stockholders.
-(A definitive proxy statement will be filed with the Securities and Exchange Commission within 120 days after the close of the fiscal year covered by this Form 10-KSB.)
-Incorporated into Part III of this Form 10-KSB
+Proxy Statement for 2006 Annual Meeting of Stockholders.
+(A definitive proxy statement will be filed with the Securities and Exchange Commission within 120 days after the close of the fiscal year covered by this Form 10-KSB).

 Transitional Small Business Disclosure Format (check one):